-The Diary module appears.

-The Todo list of the events for the current period appears.

-- 3. Select your preferred Diary view, in this instance, typically the Week or Month View. - 4.
+- 1. Open the Diary module. - The Diary module appears. - 2.
+From the Diary toolbar, click Todo List. - The Todo list of the events for the current period appears. - 3.
+Select your preferred Diary view, in this instance, typically the Week or Month View. - 4.
 Double-click the single task or event instance that you wish to mark as completed.
 The Event window appears. - 5.
 Select the Completed check box.